netgeak/Cybersecurity-Bootcamp-homework/Week 5/SubmissionFile.md

     [Your logrotate scheme edits here]
     ```
 3. Command to make the `system.sh` script executable: chmod +x system.sh
+1. Run `sudo nano /etc/logrotate.conf` to edit the `logrotate` configuration file.

+    Configure a log rotation scheme that backs up authentication messages to the `/var/log/auth.log`.

+    - Add your config file edits below:

+    ```bash
+    [Your logrotate scheme edits here]
+    ```
+---

+### Bonus: Check for Policy and File Violations
 **Optional**
 - Commands to test the script and confirm its execution:  sudo ./system.sh